 - a.
 Syllabus Progression.
 Fly syllabus events within each stage sequentially.
 Do not start a block without all prerequisites.
 SMAs may be in different stages or blocks simultaneously.
 Where applicable, SMAs will be eligible for, and shall be prepared for, more than one syllabus event.
-SMAs must complete all events except as listed in paragraph 1e.
-The flowcharts on pages I-5, I-7, and I-9 delineate the sequence of flying events and their ground training prerequisites except as listed in paragraph 1e and 2b.
-System training management is designed to facilitate two graded events (flight, simulator, or exam) per SMA per day. - Accelerated Progression.
+SMAs must complete all events.
+The flowchart on page I-5 delineates the sequence of flying events and their ground training prerequisites.
+System training management is designed to facilitate two graded events (flight, simulator, or exam) per SMA per day. - b.
+Accelerated Progression.
 Under exceptional circumstances, an SMA's previous flight experience or demonstrated proficiency may warrant accelerated progression.
 The squadron CO may advance the SMA to the next block of instruction when all required items for the current block of instruction meet EOB MIF.
 This policy shall not be used to accelerate squadron production goals.
 It is strictly for the rare instances where the SMA's demonstrated proficiency makes completion of all events within a block of instruction unnecessary.
 For example, pipeline reassignment of SMAs from Strike may warrant acceleration through the Instrument Phase based on previous instrument training.
-All records for the accelerated SMA, including the ATJ and mini-ATJ, will be clearly marked ACCELERATED PROGRESSION.
+All records for the accelerated SMA will be clearly marked ACCELERATED PROGRESSION.
 ATFs for the events not flown will be completed with a note in the remarks section stating "ACCELERATED PROGRESSION - EVENT NOT FLOWN.
-ATF COMPLETED FOR ADMINISTRATIVE PURPOSES ONLY IAW CNATRAINST 1542.SERIES."
+ATF COMPLETED FOR ADMINISTRATIVE PURPOSES ONLY IAW CNATRAINST 1542.175."